-6. Permanent Closure Projects
+5. Permanent Closure Projects

-In 2017, 329 hazards were permanently secured in Nevada, including 58 by the BLM, 50 by the USFS, 87 by the Division, and 134 by owners or claimants (Figure 6).
+Hazards permanently secured in Nevada totaled 319, including 124 by the Bureau of Land Management (BLM), 42 by the United States Forest Service, (USFS), 134 by the Division, two by Boy Scouts, and 17 by owners or claimants.
+Figure 5 shows the backfills or polyurethane expansive foam plugs (foam plugs) by agency.
 Prioritization for permanent closures is based on a risk assessment.
 This may include a recorded incident, a high ranking hazard, proximity to public or recreation sites, or when exclusionary fencing or barricading are determined to not be a suitable securing method.
-Permanent closures may employ methods such as backfilling, bat-compatible structures, polyurethane expansive foam (PUF) plugs, or a combination of these methods.
+Permanent closures may employ methods such as backfilling, bat-compatible structure, foam plug or a combination of these methods.
 Unlike fence or barricade securings, permanent closure of an abandoned mine opening may result in alteration of the landscape and character of the site.
 Under the guidelines of the National Environmental Policy Act (NEPA), all mine openings proposed for permanent closure on Federal lands must be evaluated for cultural and biological resource impacts.
-Closure methods are determined based on the outcome of the biological and cultural resource surveys as well as the safety hazard potential.
+Closure methods are determined based on the outcome of the biological and cultural resource surveys as well as the safety risk potential.